-Updated 3/15/16.
-I recently received this question on Twitter: “My skin is red and irritated from some new products that I’m using.
+Updated 9/14/17.
+A question I often get is, “My skin is red and irritated from some new products that I’m using.
 It says they are all natural.
 Aren’t natural products supposed to be gentler?”

 For starters, there is no legal definition of the word “natural.”
-Different companies have their own definition of what this word means for their products (as I have with my own skin care line that you can read here) and these philosophies can vary greatly from company to company.
-Therefore, the word “natural” is too vague of a description for any line of products…
+Different companies have different definitions of what this word means for their products (as I have with my own skincare line that you can read here).
+These philosophies can vary greatly from company to company.
+Therefore, the word “natural” is too vague of a description for any line of products.

 The better choice when choosing products for sensitive skin is to look for the following words:

-- gentle (This won’t necessarily guarantee you won’t have a negative reaction, but it does imply that it may avoid common sensitizers.)
+- Gentle: This won’t necessarily guarantee you won’t have a negative reaction, but it does imply that the product may not contain common sensitizers.

-- safe for sensitive skin (This also won’t necessarily guarantee you won’t have a negative reaction, but it does imply that it may avoid common sensitizers.)
+- Safe for sensitive skin: This also won’t necessarily guarantee you won’t have a negative reaction, but again, it does imply that the product may not contain common sensitizers.

-- fragrance-free (Synthetic perfumes are the #1 cause of allergic skin reactions, but this generally indicates that artificial fragrances are not used in the formula.
-All the Renée Rouleau products do not use artificial perfumes.)
+- Fragrance-free: Synthetic perfumes are the #1 cause of allergic skin reactions.
+This verbiage generally indicates that artificial fragrances are not used in the formula.
+All of the Renée Rouleau products do not use artificial perfumes.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.